-In the last Equanimist Pages, I wrote about Dynamic Care — a balanced way to think about how to help ourselves and each other.
+I recently wrote about Dynamic Care — a balanced way to think about how to help ourselves and each other.

 How might this work in real life?

 The following practices were submitted by all of you.
-I’ve organized them into the four quadrants of the Dynamic Care grid.
+I’ve organized them into four quadrants.
 Real life, of course, doesn’t have compartments.
 Our practices blur lines – any one practice may simultaneously be both active and restful, may benefit both ourselves and the world.
 Nevertheless, I think it’s useful to name these quadrants, if only to broaden our understanding of the full spectrum of care.